RTEMS/rtems-docs/user/support/contrib.rst

 Merge requests sent to the RTEMS Gitlab undergo a public review process.
 At least two approvals are required before a merge request can be pushed to the RTEMS repository.
-One of those approvals must be from a code owner, identified by the `CODEOWNERS` file and by sub-groups beneath `Approvers`.
+Both approvals must be from a code owner, identified by the `CODEOWNERS` file and by sub-groups beneath `Approvers`.
 Any one who has requested approval permission can approve a merge request.
 Once a patch series is approved for integration into the RTEMS code base it can be merged by anyone with approval rights or by the merge request submitter.
 Approvers are volunteering their time so be polite.
 If you do not get a